-Figure 5 Fears of respondents by age (mean scores with 95% confidence intervals)
+Figure 7 Fears of respondents by old states (East) and new federal states (West) (mean scores with 95% confidence intervals)

 It is especially differences in party identification across the types of concern that illustrate how we cannot speak of a latent sentiment of fear across the German population.
 There are some parties whose supporters show distinct positions, but also clear differences between types of fears.
 Supporters of different political parties have different priorities and worries (figure 8), suggesting that we should not talk about EU fears in the aggregate but distinguish between them carefully.